 I get inspiration for my serves from lots of places - movies, music, books, video games as well as travelling.
 I'm a big fan of retro-futurism, post-apocalyptic world where people need to survive with very little.
 That’s why for the final bar pop-up challenge at the WORLD CLASS Global Final I chose the steampunk theme.

-To make a great signature serve you need to reflect your personality in your cocktail and bring the customer into your own world.
+My top bartending tip on how to make a signature serve great is that you need to reflect your personality in your cocktail and bring the customer into your own world.

 The cocktail serve that represents me is the El Taco Rojo

 During the World Class global final, I created a cocktail called El Taco Rojo inspired by Mexican tacos.

 A few years ago I lived in Spain for a year and I studied Latino civilization, so I'm pretty familiar with their culture.